Last updated on

 Posted by: National Bankruptcy Forum

-Most people don’t want to file for bankruptcy at all, but if pressed, will choose Chapter 7 over Chapter 13 every time.
-After all, who wants to be in bankruptcy for 3-5 years?
+After all, who wants to be in bankruptcy for 3-5 years as is required in a chapter 13 case?
 At first blush, it certainly sounds like a raw deal.

 Very often I will sit down with a new consult and one of the first things they say is “I want this to be a Chapter 7 bankruptcy, I don’t want Chapter 13.”